BlindQlouder/symsync/README.md

 # Introduction

 This repository contains the program symsync.
 It synchronizes folders on different machines over an untrusted server.
-For example, those could be two computers at work and at home being synchronized over google drive.
+For example two computers at work and at home being synchronized over google drive.

 The encryption is symmetric, using aes_256_cbc from the openssl crate.
 The key needs to be copied manually onto every computer that you want to sync.